With these 30 Plant Combination Ideas for Container Gardens, you’ll have the best plant arrangements for spring, summer

 What a beautiful container planting recipe for shady space.
 You can keep these plants indoors or outdoors in a spot that doesn’t receive direct intense sunlight all day long.
-The bird’s nest fern is used as a thriller, begonia as filler, and ivy as the spiller.
+The bird’s nest fern is used as a thriller, begonia as a filler, and ivy as a spiller.

 Ingredients: Japanese Bird Nest Fern, Begonia, and Ivy

 4. Spring Porch Makeover

-Awash with the warm, pastel shades of summer, this container garden is sure to make your guests feel special the moment they set foot in your home.
+Awash with the warm, pastel shades of summer, this container garden idea will make your guests feel special the moment they set foot in your home.
 After all, you can never go wrong with a combination of daffodils and hyacinths.
 Find the directions here.

 Ingredients: 30-35 picked daffodils, 30-40 clipped forsythia branches, 3 pots of hyacinths